 Professionally, I’ve dedicated my life to K-12 education.
 This affords me the luxury of free time of which most is spent navigating the pristine waters of Everglades National Park.
-I am a U.S. Coast Licensed captain and I trailer my Maverick 18 HPX (rigged with a new Honda outboard) to Flamingo- Everglades National Park, Everglades City or to a freshwater canal on the Everglades canal system.
+I am a U.S. Coast Licensed captain and I trailer my Maverick 18 HPX (rigged with a new Yamaha VMAX) to Flamingo- Everglades National Park, Everglades City or to a freshwater canal on the Everglades canal system.
 Each location is a unique fishery, and each offers world class fishing to anglers of all experience levels and can catch drum, Snook, Tripletail, Sea Trout, Tarpon, among many other popular species.

 “ What an awesome day!
 I had the pleasure of fishing with Captain Armando as my guide.
 He was experienced, knowledgeable, friendly, and most importantly, very accommodating.
 He knew the exact location to catch the big ones, and it was so much fun!
 I made it home with a fresh fish and a new friend.
 I totally recommend Captain Armando, you will have an awesome fishing experience! ”

 - Ehab with a 12lb Black Drum -